Skip navigation links

 Method of data examination

 In Michigan, the Bureau of Elections maintains a qualified voter file and voter records are canceled for the reasons noted earlier.
-Michigan uses the Electronic Registration Information Center, also known as ERIC, to uphold integrity by maintaining roles and notifying voters if they are not registered.
+Michigan uses the Electronic Registration Information Center, also known as ERIC, to uphold integrity by maintaining rolls and notifying voters if they are not registered.

 For their study, Sadler and Wojciechowski analyzed the just over 175,000 voters purged from the qualified voter file from Nov.
 4, 2014, to Nov.
 5, 2018, which equated to 2.5% of the 6.7 million voters in Michigan during that time.